visionik/vContext/vContext-extension-api-python.md

 from pydantic import Field
-from ..core.types import TodoItem as CoreTodoItem, TodoList as CoreTodoList from ..core.types import Plan as CorePlan, Phase as CorePhase
+from ..core.types import TodoItem as CoreTodoItem, TodoList as CoreTodoList from ..core.types import Plan as CorePlan, PlanItem as CorePlanItem

 class TodoItemWithId(CoreTodoItem):